s1tools/s1-etad/README.rst

 License
 -------

+:copyright: 2020-2024 Nuno Mirada, Antonio Valentino

-The s1etad package is distributed unthe the terms of the MIT License.
+The s1etad package is distributed under the terms of the MIT License.

 See ``LICENSE.txt`` for mare details.